Career Opportunities in Real Estate

+What exactly can you do with a real estate license?
+The first thing that comes to mind is probably helping people buy and sell houses—and you're not wrong.
+After all, 5.34 million existing homes were sold in 2018, and that's a lot of work to go around.
 But real estate is a big industry with a lot of niches.
 We've put together a list of careers that a real estate license can lead to.
 They vary widely in structure, flexibility, clientele, and education investment.
 There's something for everyone!

 Commercial Real Estate AgentBecoming a commercial real estate agent is higher stakes and harder to get into.
 Agents still play the role of listing agent, buyer's agent, or both.
 But instead of homes, commercial agents facilitate the sale of office buildings, retail sites, and large apartment complexes.
 Less common sub-specialties include industry, manufacturing, farm, or land.
 In residential real estate, your clients are individuals or families.
 In commercial, they're businesses or investors.
 They expect agents to be fluent in business and finance.
 So while commercial and residential agents can technically practice with the same license, commercial agents are often expected to have a four-year degree in business, finance, or a related field.
 Have we mentioned it's a lot more lucrative?
 Average Salary (in the form of commissions): $94,500*

+Managing Broker, Designated Broker, or Broker-OwnerReal Estate Brokers are the next licensing level up from Real Estate Agents.
+They've spent time as agents, gained experience, then taken additional licensing.
+Brokers can own real estate firms (or "brokerages"), hire agents to work under them, and handle commissions and escrow accounts directly.
 We talked about what it means to be an Associate Broker above.
 But for brokers who choose to exercise the rights and responsibilities a broker's license give them, there are a few different roles they can take on.
 It's possible to be more than one at the same time, or only serve the single role.

 - Designated Brokers are legally responsible for the transactions of all real estate agents and associate brokers underneath them.
 All agents must work under the license and supervision of a broker.
 The title doesn't indicate ownership of the firm or daily responsibilities, only legal liability.